 - Basic food allergy panel – $160

 Drug tests are available from HealthLabs and require a blood or urine sample.
 They are meant to detect past consumption of specific substances, especially illegal ones or those with a potential for abuse.
-Drug tests are often required by law enforcement or when applying to specific jobs.
+Drug tests are often required when applying to specific jobs.

 - Cocaine screening – $65